Preeti-Dewani/aws-worthy-boxes/README.md

               aws_obj = AWSClient(load_via='file')
               result = awsobj.get_ec2_instances_details()

+      Hightlights:

+      - Configuration loading can also be done dynamically.

+      - Resource client can be changed dynamically.

+      - Service exceptions are handled throught botocore

 2. Storage Services: All sort of data storage can be placed and used from these services.

    Currently it has support for 'sqlite_engine' falling into database kind of storage.
 Details of supported services can be found in settings.py

    Usage Example:

    i.
 Run any prerequisite SQL file: Configure prerequisite.sql file in configuration.py

        sqlite_obj = SqliteClient(database='instances.db')
        sqlite_obj.run_prerequisites()

+   ii.
+Run a query using the interface

+       sqlite_obj = SqliteClient(database='instances.db')
+       result = sqlite_obj.query_result("select * from servers where state='running';", row_count=10)

+   Hightlights:
+      - Atomicity can also be added to query by passing atomic=True/False as a parameter to call.

+      - Connection open and close will be handled internally by context manager itself.

+3. Target Services: All sort of write services can be placed and used from these services.

+   Currently it has support for 'ssh_config_service'.
+Details of supported services can be found in settings.py

+   Usage Example:

+   i.
+Write data in ssh file: Location can be passed on as param in client constructor or can be configured.

+         config_obj = SSHConfigClient(file_path='/home/preeti/.ssh/aws_demo.config')
+         config_obj.write_config_entry(data)

+ Creating Pipeline Via Commands: